minvws/nl-kat-coordination/boefjes/docs/normalisers-runner.md

  * **Startup overhead:** Medium-high
  * **Ease of Use:** Moderate, Docker is easy to run but does have some moving parts compared to a simple Python process.
 A big advantage is that many organisations already use Docker.
 There are many other container orchestrators such as Kubernetes and Nomand in use, but these require the use of a different API (but do use the same container image for distribution).
  * **Distribution:** [OCI image](https://github.com/opencontainers/image-spec/blob/main/spec.md), with many build tools available (including in CI like GitHub Actions).
 OCI images can be distributed using [OCI registries](https://github.com/opencontainers/distribution-spec/blob/main/spec.md) and metadata can be provided in the OCI image manifest.

+#### Containers (hardened runtimes)

+Other container runtimes, such as [Kata Containers](https://katacontainers.io) or [gVisor](https://gvisor.dev) can provide excellent isolation while using the same OCI image distribution format used by Docker.
+When using container ochestrators such as Kubernetes, these runtimes can be used as a drop-in replacement for Docker.
+This means that the same OCI image can be used for distribution, and the same API can be used to run the container.
+For security-conscious organisations, using these hardened runtimes can provide additional security guarantees without requiring special adaptations in KAT.

+ * **Security:** Excellent isolation
+ * **Startup overhead:** High
+ * **Ease of Use:** Moderate, the runtime can be harder to set up than Docker, but the rest of the workflow is the same.
+ * **Distribution:** OCI image (see above)

 #### WebAssembly (Wasm)